 It’s not the best idea to just convert all of your free garden space all at once.
 You should try to experiment.
 Raise one bed when you’re just starting out.
 See how things go from there, and then add more vegetable beds as time goes by.
 Eventually when you have the gist of things, you can modify your garden any way you want it to be and grow until your hearts content.

 A helping hand is always beneficial, you get more work done and its a great way to build relationships with friends and family alike.

 - Observe and Organize

-You shouldn’t get started away without a good plan, or at least a starting point.
-You should consider a few things before you get going to avoid any disappointment when it comes to your crop.
-Here are the factors you may want to consider:
+Its always good to get started with a good plan, or at least a starting point.
+There are a few things to consider before you get going, this will help to avoid any disappointment when it comes to your crop.
+Here are some factors you may want to consider:

 ● The direction of sunlight.

 ● The spare time you have for gardening in your routine.

 ● The foods that you really require and want to grow first.